Edited by: Jessica Merritt

 Hot Tip: Not every airport has free Wi-Fi, so you may want to bring your own when not flying through DEN.
 Here are the best mobile Wi-Fi hotspots so you’re never disconnected!

-DEN has a lost and found office located in Jeppesen Terminal, on level 5 near international arrivals.
+DEN has a lost and found office located in Jeppesen Terminal, on east level 1.
 Items lost within the public areas of the airport will be sent here for collection, and a claim can be submitted in person, online, or by calling 303-342-4062.

 Items lost on an airplane or at a departure gate must contact the relevant airline, and items lost in a shop, restaurant, or other business must contact the business directly.